Special needs education in primary schools

 Allocating special education teachers to schools

-In September 2017, a new assessment was introduced to determine how special education teachers are allocated to mainstream schools.
-Under the new system, each school gets a single allocation of special education teachers.
+Each school gets a single allocation of special education teachers.
 The number of special education teachers allocated to a school is determined by the size of the school and its educational profile.

 A school’s educational profile is broadly based on the number of students with complex special educational needs, the results of standardised tests and the social context of the school taking account of disadvantage and gender.

-It is designed to give a fairer allocation of special education teachers to each school.
-It recognises that all schools need an allocation for special needs support, but provides a graduated allocation which takes into account the actual level of need in each school.
+The arrangement recognises that all schools need an allocation for special needs support, but provides a graduated allocation which takes into account the actual level of need in each school.